-Whether you use Craigslist, Kijiji, eBay, LesPAC or any other online market place is purely a matter of personal preference – they are all good places to look.
+Personally I always use Craigslist, because I travel a lot, and there are Craigslist sites for most big cities.
+Whether you use , eBay, LesPAC or any other online market place is mainly up to your personal preference – they are many good places to look.
 Personally I always use Craiglist for used bikes, and Kijiji for puppies!

 Once you find a used bike that sounds interesting, the best advice I can give you is to spend some time on Google, reading everything you can find about the bike, especially reviews.

 What you will learn from this search is that most cyclists love this bike, and that it is renowned for being a very comfortable, endurance road bike.
 That means you could comfortably ride it for very long distances.
 You will also learn that it is a high-quality road bike, and is referred to as an entry-level racing bike.
 In other words, you could use it to do your very first road race, or to participate in a social biking event such as the Enbridge Ride to Conquer Cancer.